Key Points:

 Tulip Mania 1637

-Holland's Tulip mania saw prices for fancy tulip bulbs soar to prices many times a skilled artisan's annual .
+Holland's Tulip mania saw prices for fancy tulip bulbs soar to prices many times a skilled artisan's annual income.
 A single Viceroy tulip bulb would sell for 2500 florins a value roughly equivalent to $1,250 in current American dollars, while a rarer Semper Augustus bulb could easily go for twice that.
 Then one day in Haarlem a buyer failed to show up and pay for his bulb purchase.
 The ensuing panic spread across Holland, and within days tulip bulbs were worth only a hundredth of their former prices.
 The tulip bubble had burst.

 The Mississippi Bubble 1720